Why Carrie Lam must go

 There are striking similarities to the cases of the National Security and the Extradition bills.
 In both cases, they were not stopped by the turnout of hundreds of thousands of people in peaceful marches on sweltering summer days defending HK's autonomy and way of life, nor by the objections of the legal community, nor by the objections of foreign governments upon whose recognition many of the "Special" characteristics of the SAR depend.
 Both Chief Executives were willing to press ahead against all those opinions.

 Mr Tung only stopped because of the withdrawal of the Liberal Party's near-term support for the bill.
-He resigned 8 months later, citing health reasons, although the old geezer is alive and kicking 16 years later and regularly interjects in HK policies such as housing and the Lantau Mega-reclamation proposal.
+He resigned in Mar-2005, citing health reasons, although the old geezer is alive and kicking 14 years later and regularly interjects in HK policies such as housing and the Lantau Mega-reclamation proposal.

 Mrs Lam yesterday admitted that she only stopped because on Wednesday, when LegCo had been due to commence the second reading, the protests turned violent as some protesters tried to invade the Legislative Council precinct, including its official "protest zone" which, ironically, had been closed because of the pending protest.
 The Police then cleared surrounding occupied streets with a moving wave of CS gas, baton rounds, bean bag shots and pepper balls, in what we regard as an excessive use of force against unarmed and largely peaceful protestors.
 For Mrs Lam, who was Chief Secretary during the months-long 2014 Occupy movement, there was to be no Occupy 2.0, at all costs.